Sabrenetics/Cytheseus/README.md

 A toggle can appear for both sources with a disclaimer for each.
 The idea is to showcase the available cyberware you can wear as wearable technology that are legal in a safe and controlled format.
 Any suggesstions to add or remove products are user discretion provided they are of your own opinion and not related to the author.

 The source of products come from Open source community cyberware projects e.g. clicking on legs leads to Pegleg (https://hackaday.com/2019/08/29/pegleg-raspberry-pi-implanted-below-the-skin-not-coming-to-a-store-near-you/), clicking on chest or head leads to OpenBCI ECG/EEG kit.
+However you can even use this for your own private or commercial works considering legality.